Guide to ordering food or a takeaway safely

 - Check the meal choices are suitable for you or that they can make changes to suit your dietary needs.

-- Remind them to be careful of cross-contamination or added allergens from glazes, sauces, cooking oils, and to handle your meal with care.
+- Remind them to be careful of cross-contact or added allergens from glazes, sauces, cooking oils, and to handle your meal with care.

 - If you have any doubt about the staff understanding the importance of your dietary needs, do not eat there.